JonoCameron/pl-sevstack/logbook.md

 Each sub-directory has input/output meta data that we don't care about, `sample.png` which the image file the machine learning algorithm works on and the `prediction-default.json`.
 If `prediction-default.json` has "covid" as the prediction, it also has a `severity.json`, which we will use to rank the patients.

 This means that we will be ranking patients on covid first and the pneumonia second.

+## Creating a topological plugin (ts plugin)

+I went back through the cookiecutter again to make a new plugin that is essentially a sink node that will catch the output of many instances of pl-covidnet and put all of those sub-directories in one directory to be used.

+I started by getting a "hello world!" from it.

+After some research here: `https://github.com/FNNDSC/pl-tsdircopy`

+I will try creating some dummy input directories and copying them to a single output directory.